 What Is Intelligent CX?
 How AI Is Transforming Customer Experience

 Customer experience has always mattered.
 But in 2026, the gap between companies that deliver generic support and those that deliver intelligent CX is widening fast.
 The difference is not just better technology.
-It is better design, better strategy, and a fundamentally different approach to how AI interacts with real people.
+It is better design, better strategy, and a different approach to how AI interacts with real people.

 Intelligent CX is the practice of combining conversational AI, prompt engineering, and human-centered design to create customer experiences that adapt, learn, and resolve issues on the first interaction.
 It goes beyond deploying a chatbot or adding an FAQ page.
 Intelligent customer experience means the AI actually understands context, remembers history, and responds in a way that feels natural.